hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 systemctl --user import-environment QT_QPA_PLATFORMTHEME
 ```

-If it works, add it to your config in an `exec-once`.
+If it works, add it to your config in `exec-once`.

 ## Using the KDE file picker with XDPH